milvus-io/milvus/docs/design_docs/segcore/segment_growing.md

 2. `Insert(reseveredOffset, size, ...Data...)`: write `...Data...` into range `[reseveredOffset, reseveredOffset + size)`. this interface is allowed to be called concurrently.

    1. `...Data...` contains row_ids, timestamps two system attributes, and other columns
-   2. data column can be stored either row based or columne based.
+   2. data column can be stored either row based or column based.
-   3. `PreDelete & Delete(reseveredOffset, row_ids, timestamps)` is the delete interface similar to intert interface.
+   3. `PreDelete & Delete(reseveredOffset, row_ids, timestamps)` is the delete interface similar to insert interface.

 Growing segment stores data in the form of chunk.
 The number of rows in each chunk is restricted by configs.